Leucocoprinus brebissonii: Description

 Leucocoprinus brebissonii is a small, delicate mushroom with thin white flesh that is brittle and prone to splitting at the cap edges.

 Cap: 2-3cm wide and starting hemispherical or bulbous before flattening with age with a small dark brownish umbo which is often quite shallow.
 The cap surface can be darker and brownish when young but as it opens the brown colouration breaks up and the surface lightens to white with fine brown scales radiating out from the centre and largely absent towards the edges.
 Distinct, deep striations or grooves spread from the edges of the cap to around halfway up the surface or almost to the disc.
 Gills: Free, crowded and white.
-Stem: 3-7cm tall and 3-6mm thick and roughly equal equal in thickness across its length or tapering slightly to the base, which can be bulbous but may not be as pronounced as in other Leucocoprinus species.
+Stem: 3-7cm tall and 3-6mm thick and roughly equal in thickness across its length or tapering slightly to the base, which can be bulbous but may not be as pronounced as in other Leucocoprinus species.
 The surface is smooth and white but may have a light brownish tint with age.
 The small, movable stem ring is usually located in the middle or towards the top of the stem however the ring is fragile and often peels away or vanishes.
 Spore print: White.
 Spores: Ellipsoid to amygdaloid with a germ pore.
 Dextrinoid.
-8.5-10.5 x 5.5-6.5 µm.
+8.5-10.5 x 5.5-6.5 μm.
 Smell: Indistinct.
 Taste: Indistinct.